 Now we aren’t getting ready to get you ripped hip flexors or the most enviable hip dip on the planet because well who really goes to the gym and does that.

-We want to create function and figure out what the heck we even mean by saying runners need hip strengthening exercises!
+We want to create function!
+And get clear about what the heck we even mean by saying runners need hip strengthening exercises!

 - repairing our movement patterns